lianqiw/maos/docs/20_compile.md

 - Cholmod.
 For sparse matrix cholesky factorization.
 Will download from MAOS site if not available in the system.

+- If compile from git repo, autotools (autoconf, automake, libtool) are needed.

 - (Optional) CUDA.
 For GPU acceleration.